Reverse-Universe/SAS/aggregate/README.md

 <sup>1.
 Hospital Level: Third-level, Second-level, First-level</sup>

+<sup>2. the variables `community_hospital` specifies whether a hospital is a  community one. in most cases, the level of community hospitals is *FIRST*.
+1 for community hospital and 0 for non-community hospital</sup>

-<sup> 2.
+<sup> 3.
 There are five type of patients: ① outpatient&emergency ② hospitalization(inpatient)&ICU ③ critial illness ④ pharmacy ⑤ internal hospital.
 Different types of patients correspond to different medical insurance policy (like different deductible and reimbursement proportion).
 ICU has been excluded from emergency and merged to inpatient, since both ICU patinets and inpatients have to pay for the hospital beds.
 The emergency does not include expense on ICU.</sup>

+<sup>4. `reg_or_medi`: whether a record in database refers to the bill for registration or medical treatment </sup>

-<sup> 3.
+<sup> 5.
 The relationships among these money-related variables are shown below:  </sup>

 <sup>&ensp;&ensp;*Total Expense = Uncovered Charges + Covered Charges*</sup>